 The basic financial statements report using the economic resources measurement focus and the accrual basis of accounting generally includes the reclassification or elimination of internal activity (between or within funds).
-Fiduciary fund financial statements also report using the same focus.
 Revenues are recorded when earned and expenses are recorded when the liability is incurred, regardless of the timing of the related cash flows.
 The tax revenues are recognized in the year for which they are levied (see Note 2 N) while grants are recognized when grantor eligibility requirements are met.